mhaboali/Vacuum-Bot/README.md

 3. run " catkin clean "
 4. run " catkin build "
 5. run " source devel/setup.bash "
+6. Locate the gazebo model under proper directory to be seen by the gazebo gui: To create a directory under $HOME named " model_editor_models " then place the contents of Gazebo Model folder into this folder.

 ## Running the Simulation
 #### Gazebo Environment